 Given the limitations and taboos around the CFA franc, reform discussions have been on the rise: For example, the zone might benefit from an update to its macroeconomic policy framework in order to enable it to be more nimble when facing complex shocks.
 Currently, the fixed exchange rate system and overvalued currency diminish private sector competitiveness by effectively subsidizing imports and penalizing exports and forces adjustments to trade shocks on the fiscal side via cuts to public investment or additional debt accumulation.
 The current system also worsens inequality between urban elites and rural poor by constraining incentives for commercial agriculture.
 Finally, since the monetary policy is fixed, the CFA countries face credit constraints and are unable to use interest rate policy to stimulate small and medium enterprise development.

-Thus, on June 14, 2022, the Brookings Africa Growth Initiative will host a discussion on the new book “The CFA Franc Zone: Economic Development and the Post-COVID Recovery,” with author Ali Zafar.
+On September 28, 2022, the Brookings Africa Growth Initiative hosted a discussion on the new book “The CFA Franc Zone: Economic Development and the Post-COVID Recovery,” with author Ali Zafar.
 In his book, Zafar surveys the history and the complex political economy of the zone and the roles of the trifecta of key players—the CFA francophone governments, France, and the International Monetary Fund—in the current setup, as well as proposes a reform of the exchange rate and macroeconomic architecture for both West and Central Africa.
-Panelists will explore policy options for CFA franc countries in these complex times, including effective responses to recent macroeconomic shocks, exchange rate options, and a roadmap to revamped fiscal and monetary policy framework for these countries to address development challenges.
+Panelists explored policy options for CFA franc countries in these complex times, including effective responses to recent macroeconomic shocks, exchange rate options, and a roadmap to revamped fiscal and monetary policy framework for these countries to address development challenges.